Du Bois Health Psychology Laboratory

-Marlena Cannon is a third-year undergraduate student at the Illinois Institute of Technology, pursuing a Bachelor's degree in Psychological Science with a specialization in Clinical/Behavioral Health Psychology.
+Marlena Cannon is a fourth-year undergraduate student at the Illinois Institute of Technology, pursuing a Bachelor's degree in Psychological Science with a specialization in Clinical/Behavioral Health Psychology.
 Her research interests include exploring mental health in vulnerable populations, such as refugees, at-risk adolescents, and those who have experienced poverty, as well as the psychological effects of mental health stigmas concerning people of color (POC) and underprivileged communities.

 We are designing studies, conducting studies, analyzing data, and/or writing manuscripts on the following topics: